zachsowerby/Parnassus_Temporary/Constitution/Constitution.md

 ##### §5

-A student may be a member of Parnassus while abroad; however he or she may not hold an officer's position.
+A student may be a member of Parnassus while abroad; however, he or she may not hold an officer's position while abroad.

 ##### §6